Valve Operation Safety

 Ask the Crew

-- Is the correct tool being used?
+- Is this the correct valve for the task?